 As powerful as they are, they don’t muddle hence mids and highs clearly present themselves.
 Sound stage is airy while separation and response are simply sublime.
 The MW07 Plus can go seriously loud but things do get bright past 75% volume then again half way is plenty loud for me.

 Comfort's certainly elevated by hypoallergenic fins resulting in little to no fatigue from long listening which is not always the case when it comes to in-ear speakers.
-Taking it for a jog wouldn't pose an issue given how it sticks like a barnacle.
+Taking it for a jog wouldn't pose an issue given how one sticks like a barnacle.
 To sum up, you can tell this is made by people who love their music and should this be your first pair of wireless earphones, it is unlikely not to be impressed.

 When it comes to walls, the Plus occasionally splutter before resuming even well within its 30-meter range.
 To my surprise, that went away after its break-in period.
 Even so, this M&D is always eager to connect and in everyday use, we are never a meter away from our devices.
 Another thing to like about the MW07 is that it comes ready to go, so there’s no need to install yet another app.